 Always be aware of discussing your accident with people you may only have a passing familiarity with.
 Avoid posting about the incident on social media, which can create all types of issues, particularly if you are accusing the wrong party of being at fault.

 Any victim of an accident should seek advice from an attorney.
 This makes sense because you may not know what rights you have under the law.

-Many victims believe the insurance company is going to protect their rights but in general, this is not the case.
+Many victims believe the insurance company is going to protect their rights, but in general, this is not the case.
 Insurance adjusters work for insurance companies.
 Insurance companies have shareholders.
 While customers may pay premiums to have insurance in the event they need it, an insurance company has another focus: To make sure they make as much profit as possible.
 They reach this goal by making sure they pay as little in claims as possible.

 Can I afford a bus accident attorney?

 This is one of the most commonly asked questions by bus accident victims.
-The fact is most victims cannot afford to NOT have an attorney.
+The fact is, most victims cannot afford not to have an attorney.

 - You hire an advocate — Having someone working for you following an accident is one way to assure someone is working on your behalf.
 Insurers will have their own legal team fighting to keep the amount of your claim as low as possible.